MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 ## Business understanding

 Data Science users work on the same platform as business users and analysts.
 Data sharing and collaboration become more seamless across different roles as a result.
-More details about collaboration features that help this data science lifecycle phase will come soon.

 ## Data acquisition